Ampio Pharmaceuticals (NYSE:AMPE) Now Covered by StockNews.com

-Equities researchers at StockNews.com started coverage on shares of Ampio Pharmaceuticals (NYSE:AMPE – Get Rating) in a report issued on Saturday.
-The brokerage set a “sell” rating on the stock.
+StockNews.com began coverage on shares of Ampio Pharmaceuticals (NYSE:AMPE – Get Rating) in a research note released on Thursday morning.
+The brokerage issued a sell rating on the stock.

 Featured Stories